kyma-project/test-infra/cmd/cloud-run/gardener-sa-rotate/README.md

 5. The Cloud Run application authenticates to a cluster using the kubeconfig from the latest version of a secret provided in the **kubeconfig-secret** label.
 6. The Cloud Run application reads the name of the service account from the latest version of a secret.
 7. The Cloud Run application generates a new key for the service account.
-8. The Cloud Run application creates a new secret version containing the newly created service account key in Secret Manger.
+8. The Cloud Run application creates a new secret version containing the newly created service account key in Secret Manager.
 9. The Cloud Run application updates a secret containing the newly created service account key in the Gardener cluster.
 10. The Cloud Run application deletes old versions of a key in IAM.
 11. The Cloud Run application destroys old versions of a secret in Secret Manager.

-## Cloud Run deployment
+## Cloud Run Deployment

-To deploy the Cloud Run application, follow the following steps:
+To deploy the Cloud Run application, follow these steps:

 1. Create the `secret-manager-notifications` Pub/Sub topic if it does not exist.
-2. Create the `service-${PROJECT_NUMBER}@gcp-sa-secretmanager.iam.gserviceaccount.com` service account with the `roles/pubsub.publisher` role if it does not exist.
+2. Create the `service-${PROJECT_NUMBER}@gcp-sa-secretmanager.iam.gserviceaccount.com` service account with the **roles/pubsub.publisher** role if it does not exist.
 3. Use the following command to deploy the Cloud Run application:
 ```bash
 gcloud run deploy rotate-gardener-secrets-service-account \